Before you create a Labour Hire Licensing Online (LHLO) account

 • declare that relevant persons named in the application are fit and proper persons at the time the application is made.

-As a nominated officer you must create your account using your full legal name as shown on your identity documents.
+As a NO you must create your account using your full legal name as shown on your identity documents.

-The Labour Hire Authority (LHA) has prepared an application checklist which sets out the information and supporting documentation you will need to complete an application.
-We recommend you review the application checklist and have the information ready before you start to fill out the application form.
+The Labour Hire Authority (LHA) recommends reviewing the application checklist and having information ready before you start to fill out the application form.
+To understand he information and supporting documentation you will need to complete an application, view the apply for a licence page.
 Once you have started an application, you can save your progress, and resume the application at another time.

 If you do not understand a question, select the hyperlinks for help, contact LHA or seek appropriate professional advice.
 You must not answer a question you do not understand.